Our counselling approach

 What to expect from an individual counselling session:

-While I help people to explore childhood issues and past traumas in order to understand current behaviour and thinking, I believe that we can only change in the here and now.
+While we help people to explore childhood issues and past traumas in order to understand current behaviour and thinking, we believe that we can only change in the here and now.
 Therefore the focus of the sessions is to identify unhelpful behaviour, emotions and thinking.
-Once the problem is fully understood we might jointly decide on a value driven goal.
+Once the problem is fully understood the counsellor and the client might jointly decide on a value driven goal.
 As part of an action plan strategies to change the problematic situation may be explored.
 Alternatively, you may decide to change the way you think and feel about the problem.
 The therapeutic process may include some homework between sessions, such as journal writing, observing and / or changing behaviour, or challenging your own thoughts.
 Counselling can be quite challenging at times, but you will be in control of the process at any stage of the counselling session.
 Most clients require a number of sessions to reach their goals or deal with their presenting problem.

 Counselling or Psychotherapy?